ccrma/webchuck/docs/README.md

 ## Usage

-### NPM

-Install WebChucK via npm.
-This can also be used with TypeScript (example below)
+Install WebChucK via npm and use it with TypeScript:

 ```
 npm install webchuck